-210. (10.)
-INTRODUCTORY ENTOMOLOGY, Fall or spring term.
+210. INTRODUCTORY ENTOMOLOGY.
+Spring term.
 Credit three hours.
-Lectures: fall term, W F 11; spring term, T Th 9.
+Lectures, T Th 9.
 Comstock 245.
-Laboratory: fall term, W Th or F 2-4:30; spring term, M T W Th or F 2-4:30.
+Laboratory, M T W Th or F 2-4:30.
 Comstock 100.
 Associate Professor RAFFENSPERGER and assistants.

-A survey of the structure, biology, and classification of insects; an introduction to the study of insects as a major segment of the biological community.
+A survey of the structure, biology, and classification of insects; an introduction to the study of insects as a major segment of the biological community, with attention to representative species of economic importance, the techniques and consequences of their control.
 Laboratory exercises in the anatomy and biology of insects, and practice in the techniques of insect identification.

-260. (61.)
-INTRODUCTORY BEEKEEPING.
+260. INTRODUCTORY BEEKEEPING.
 Spring term.
 Credit two hours.
 Lectures, T Th 11.
 Comstock 245.
 Professor Dyce and Associate Professor Morse.